Last updated on May 17, 2025

 We’ve seen things like counterspells with tokens tacked onto them, but Alrund's Epiphany is the first extra turn spell we’ve seen with the bonus tokens.
 This card created headaches for so many players when it was in Standard, and eventually earned a ban.
 It still sees some play in older formats, as when you can cast this turn after turn, those little birds can soon end the game!

-A Jumpstart inclusion now with Alandra, Sky Dreamer, you can get 2/2 fliers that are completely free, and if you can draw more than five cards in a turn you can buff those tokens to be real threats.
+A Jumpstart inclusion, Alandra, Sky Dreamer can give you 2/2 fliers that are completely free, and if you can draw more than five cards in a turn you can buff those tokens to be real threats.
 If only this were in a color that cared about drawing cards, eh?

 It might seem like the last thing you want to do is to give your opponent free mana, but An Offer You Can't Refuse does exactly that.
-Where this sees more play is in decks that want to cast free spells for extra value, particularly Song of Creation.
+Where this sees the most play is in decks that want to cast free spells for extra value, particularly Song of Creation.
 Sometimes you just want to cast a 0-mana spell for the sake of casting a spell, and getting extra mana along the way helps you keep going with your combo.
-On top of that, an extra “mode” is to keep your opponent going off on their own for a single mana?
+On top of that, an extra “mode” is to keep your opponent from going off on their own for a single mana.
 It’s got potential.
+And to sweeten the deal: It's a great counterspell if you have a tight budget.

 Sometimes known as Pirate Jace, or even Sexy Jace, Jace, Cunning Castaway has the sweet ability where it can create copies of itself.
 If you can somehow make a situation where you can make those copies come down with extra loyalty counters (hello, Doubling Season) this can easily swamp the board with copies of itself, then winning is a bit of a triviality.
 Ixalan was potentially Jace’s best storyline, and although this is far from his best card, it’s certainly unique.

 Mesmerizing Benthid makes a lot of board presence when it comes down and can slow your opponents down, too.
-Itching to be abused, you’re unlikely to be beaten on the ground the turn after this comes down.
+Itching to be combo'd with something, you’re unlikely to be beaten on the ground the turn after this comes down.
 It doesn’t help you win the game, but it can help you not lose while your other cards win it for you.

 Mirrodin Besieged is a pretty efficient token generator, but it can also win you the game.
 Unfortunately, it doesn’t allow you to do both at the same time!
 If you choose Mirran it creates tokens, but if you choose Phyrexian you can take your opponents out.
 However, if you see this as a modal spell it shoots up in value.
 You want to use it for the second mode, but the first is also good if you’re building your combo up.

 Mirrorhall Mimic is a pretty basic clone on its front side.
 However, if you can manage to disturb it, it gets a whole lot more interesting.
-Whatever you enchant with the back side, you get a copy of in each of your turns.
+Whatever you enchant with Ghastly Mimicry, you get a copy of on each of your turns.
 As long as you can protect the enchanted creature you can keep getting these copies.
-Any time you manage to untap more than once with it just gets silly.
+Any time you manage to untap more than once it just gets silly.
 Yes, there’s a lot of ifs there, but the potential is also there.

 Solid card in the right shell, this isn’t one that you want to let hit you, or one of the other players in your pod, either.